widberg/llvm-project-widberg-extensions/README.md

 }
 ```

+## Status

-The project is functional but lacks polish.
+The project is semi-functional but lacks polish.
 Correct syntax will be accepted
-and generate correct code; however, incorrect syntax is handled largely by
+and generate correct code in most cases; however, incorrect syntax is handled
-asserts and internal compiler errors.
-More work needs to be done to take
+largely by asserts and internal compiler errors, especially in X86_64.
+More work
-advantage of Clang's diagnostics infrastructure and produce pretty errors
+needs to be done to take advantage of Clang's diagnostics infrastructure and
-rather than compiler stack traces.
-Additionally, some incorrect syntax is
+produce pretty errors rather than compiler stack traces.
+Additionally, some
-accepted and ignored rather than reported.
+incorrect syntax is accepted and ignored rather than reported.
+Currently, only

-Currently, only the X86_32 and X86_64 backends are supported in an
+the X86_32 and X86_64 backends are supported.
-effort to limit the scope of the project while it is early in development.
-As things stabilize more backends will be suppoerted.
-This limitation is
-entirely self-imposed and can be easily removed when the time is right.

-Next steps are to improve the diagnostics reporting as described above
+Next steps are to improve the diagnostics reporting as described above and fix
-and add unit tests.

-Pull requests and issues are encouraged.
+the bugs.
+Pull requests and issues are encouraged; especially pull requests
+adding tests.

 ## Enable and Disable the Extensions